Limitations and restrictions of Assurance

 If you have misplaced your previous configuration, click Download configuration file. |

 Machine Reasoning knowledge packs are step-by-step workflows that are used by the Machine Reasoning Engine (MRE) to identify security issues and improve automated root cause analysis.
 These knowledge packs are continuously updated as more information is received.
 The Machine Reasoning Knowledge Base is a repository of these knowledge packs (workflows).
-To have access to the latest knowledge packs, you can either configure Catalyst Center to automatically update the Machine Reasoning Knowledge Base daily, or you can perform a manual update.
+To have access to the latest knowledge packs, you can either configure Catalyst Center to automatically update the Machine Reasoning Knowledge Base daily, or you can do a manual update.

 Step 1 |

-From the top-left corner, click the menu icon and choose . |
+From the main menu, choose . |

 Step 2 |